12 LikesTransport & Logistics

 Driving jobs aren't just restricted to the road either.
 Many people who start working in transport and logistics go on to work in other forms of transport like trains.
 If you enjoy driving and don’t mind spending long periods of time on your own (or even relish it!), then a delivery van driver could be your perfect job.
 Of course, you'll need a clean driving licence, and you'll need to be happy working unsociable hours.

-If you're interested in a career as a train driver, why not read our 60 second interview with a real train driver.
+If you're interested in a career as a train driver, check out this 60 second interview.

 Engineers, technicians and mechanic